 Transitioning from primary school to secondary school can be daunting for some children.
 This can be made less overwhelming when children have attended a school that offers both primary and secondary education as the child is already aware of the school’s expectations and requirements.

-10. Learn about the enrolment process including deadlines and age requirements.
+10. Learn about the enrolment process and timelines.

 Schools have different enrolment processes and requirements, so familiarise yourself early with your chosen school’s processes to avoid missing out on deadlines.